| What is autonomy-supportive parenting | Positive effects | How to be an autonomy-supportive parent |

 Internalization and intrinsic motivation play an important role in optimal social development and emotional functioning.
 Children internalize values and develop intrinsic motivation when they are allowed to make choices freely without being controlled15.
 These children tend to have more prosocial behavior.

 Children with controlling parents are more likely to develop externalizing behavior and to experience social and emotional difficulties16.

 A child’s perception of parental control can greatly influence their psychological development and general well-being.

 Children who feel in control of their environments experience fewer related psychological risks, such as depression and anxiety, and higher life satisfaction17,18.

 How to be an autonomy-supportive parent

 To do it well, however, you need to be able to tolerate some failure on your child’s part at first.
-They’ll never learn to take responsibility for their own education if you never let go.

 Studies show that the following steps are essential to providing autonomy support to children for their academic success.

 Give them back the responsibility of learning.

 If you have been nagging or punishing your child about homework every single day, it’s time to stop.